Fawad wants disruptive politicians sent to space

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Minister for Information and Broadcasting Fawad Ahmed Chaudhry has said that Suparco should consign chaotic politicians to space and stop their return.
+LAHORE: Minister for Information and Broadcasting Fawad Ahmed Chaudhry has said that Suparco should consign chaotic politicians to space and close their return.

-Speaking about Pakistan’s space mission, the information minister said, “There are some politicians who are creating chaos on the ground and should be sent to space.”

-Fawad Chaudhry said that PTI has no problem with criticism adding that they have ended censorship from the state media.
-Fawad said that they are not in favour of censorship adding that they did not want to ban social media, including Facebook and Twitter.
+Fawad Chaudhry said that PTI has no problem with criticism adding that they have ended censorship from state media.
+Fawad said that they are not in favour of censorship adding that they did not want to ban social media including facebook and twitter.

-He said the Facebook has taken action against hundreds of accounts on the complaint of hate speech.
-He said that the cases registered against the rioters would not be ended.
-Also, the corrupt had to return the money looted from the country.
+He said that the facebook has taken action against hundreds of accounts on the complaint of hate speech.
+He said that the cases registered against the rioters would not be closed.
+He said that the corrupt had to return the money looted from the country.

-Fawad said that Prime Minister Imran Khan’s visit to China has further strengthened the Sino-Pak strategic relations.
-He said that the PM’s visit to China remained successful like the Saudi Arabian visit.
+Fawad said that Prime Minister Imran Khan’s visit to China has further strengthened Sino-Pak strategic relations.
+He said that the PM’s visit to China remained successful like Saudi Arabian visit.

-He said that negotiations have moved forward on Yemen issue.
-Fawad said that the other stakeholders have also been included in this matter and the government’s solid strategy will come forward on this issue.
-He said that people of Saudi Arabia and Yemen will move forward on the offer of PM Imran Khan.
-He said that it will benefit the Muslim Ummah adding that overcoming the disputes of the Muslim Ummah is important goal of foreign policy of Pakistan.
+He said that the negotiations have moved forward on Yemen issue.
+Fawad said that the other stakeholders have also been included in this matter and government’s solid strategy will come forward on this issue.
+He said that Saudi Arabia and Yemen people will move forward on the offer of PM Imran Khan.
+He said that it will benefit the Muslim Ummah adding that overcoming the disputes of Muslim Ummah is important goal of foreign policy of Pakistan.
 He said that OIC should play an active role in this matter.

 Fawad Chaudhry said that those who were spreading hate in the name of religion have nothing to do with it.
 He said that the protesters were damaging property in the name of Islam but had no moral standing.